aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/300-lab-08-user-data.md

 #### Exercise
 **TODO**
-Create /var/www/html/index.html file and display instance ID by using curl and instance metadata.
+Create `/var/www/html/index.html` file and display the instance ID by using curl and the [instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) endpoint.

 Congratulations, you have successfully bootstrap an EC2 instance.
 In a next section you will look into CloudFormation helper scripts to improve your bash script further.